oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/curacao.md

 constituent country within the Kingdom of the Netherlands; full autonomy in internal affairs granted in 2010; Dutch Government responsible for defense and foreign affairs

 ### 首都
-- `name`: Willemstad
+- `名稱`: Willemstad
-- `geographic coordinates`: 12 06 N, 68 55 W
+- `地理坐標`: 12 06 N, 68 55 W
-- `time difference`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
+- `時差`: UTC-4 (1 hour ahead of Washington, DC, during Standard Time)
-- `etymology`: named after Prince WILLIAM II of Orange (1626-1650), who served as stadtholder (Dutch head of state) from 1647 to 1650, shortly after the the Dutch captured Curacao from the Spanish in 1634
+- `语源学`: named after Prince WILLIAM II of Orange (1626-1650), who served as stadtholder (Dutch head of state) from 1647 to 1650, shortly after the the Dutch captured Curacao from the Spanish in 1634

 ### 行政區劃
 none (part of the Kingdom of the Netherlands)